turbio/nix-flamegraph/README.md

 You just point it at a target, and it _hopefully_ prints out the path to an SVG.
 Internals are very jank.
 Results may vary.

+Note that it prints status info via STDERR, and the actual path via STDOUT.
+Therefore, it should be easy to extract the path for machine usage if desired.

 # Credits

 Internal script is mostly based on posts from [here](https://discourse.nixos.org/t/nix-flamegraph-or-profiling-tool/33333/11) cobbled together.